pmgbergen/porepy/Readme.md

 # Citing
 If you use PorePy in your research, we ask you to cite the following publication

-E. Keilegavlen, R. Berge, A. Fumagalli, M. Starnoni, I. Stefansson, J. Varela, I. Berre: PorePy:  PorePy: An Open-Source Software for Simulation of Multiphysics Processes in Fractured Porous Media. [arXiv:1908.09869](http://arxiv.org/abs/1908.09869)
+E. Keilegavlen, R. Berge, A. Fumagalli, M. Starnoni, I. Stefansson, J. Varela, I. Berre: PorePy:  An Open-Source Software for Simulation of Multiphysics Processes in Fractured Porous Media. [arXiv:1908.09869](http://arxiv.org/abs/1908.09869)

 Other publications done with PorePy can be found [here](./Papers.md).